It depends. There are a lot of factors at play when it comes to get a Green Card.

 You will need to acquire as much supporting evidence as you possibly can to show that your marriage was entered into in good faith and not for immigration benefits.

-What if you entered the U.S. with P-1 status, but your status expired?
+What if I entered the U.S. with P-1 status, but my status expired?

 As such, you will be barred from obtaining any further immigration benefits and will not be able to adjust status to a legal permanent resident (i.e. a green card holder) without first obtaining a waiver of your unlawful presence.

 If this is your situation, it is imperative that you speak with an experienced immigration attorney as soon as possible.

 If you have any questions regarding your eligibility for a green card, or you are ready to get the ball rolling with your adjustment application, you should speak with an attorney immediately.

 With the proper planning you may able to gain legal permanent residency.